-Although Sage no longer requires standardized test scores for admission, students who are applying the programs with links to other institutions (Math/Engineering with Rensselaer Polytechnic Institute, Clinical Biology with Albany College of Pharmacy, Early Assurance Medical and Physician Assistant programs with Albany Medical College and Six Year Law Program with Albany Law School and Suffolk Law School) must submit scores.
+Although Sage no longer requires standardized test scores for admission, students who are applying the programs with links to other institutions (Early Assurance Medical and Physician Assistant programs with Albany Medical College and Six Year Law Program with Albany Law School and Suffolk Law School) must submit scores.

 Because the MCAT is required for application to medical schools we encourage students interested in pursuing pre-medical education to take a standardized test whether or not they choose to submit it in their application to Sage.
 Experience has shown that the results may be useful in advising you later on in your college career.

 In addition, international students from non-English speaking countries are still required to submit some evaluative form of proficiency of the English Language (IELTS, TOEFL, SAT, or ACT) and home-schooled students who have written evaluations must submit the SAT or ACT.